-Against this backdrop, a research team under the supervision of Prof. Dr. Andrea Vezzini at the Berne University of Applied Sciences (BFH) in Biel/Switzerland, started to design a solar pump for the individual use in agricultural irrigation and domestic water supply.
-In 2006 the Swiss company ennos was founded as a spin-off of BFH.
+Against this backdrop, a research team under the supervision of Prof. Dr. Andrea Vezzini at the Berne University of Applied Sciences (BFH) in Biel/Switzerland started to design a solar pump for the individual use in agricultural irrigation and domestic water supply.
+In ennos develops and distributes a highly efficient, portable solar water pump (a surface water pump) for smallholder irrigation and domestic water supply in developing countries.
+With this innovative product called "sunlight pump", ennos promotes the use of a CO_2 -free technology that combines income, productivity and labour-saving benefits, and encourages a more sustainable use of energy and water resources.

+2006 the Swiss company ennos was founded as a spinoff of BFH.
 The intensive years of R&D and technical field tests have now resulted in a highly efficient, innovative solar pump called "sunlight pump".
 The sunlight pump is produced at the facilities of the production and distribution partner Jain Irrigation Systems in India.

 The key features of the sunlight pump are that it operates with solar energy only, is easy to install, use and maintain and that after the investment of buying the pump, there are no further operational and almost no maintenance costs.
-The high efficiency brushless DC Motor was developed by ennos.
-The sunlight pump can be directly connected to a solar PV panel from 100 to 400 Watt (depending on the water requirements) or can be operated from a 12 to 36V battery.
-One sunlight pump can irrigate up to 5000m2, depending on the crop, soil conditions, weather conditions etc. Due to the integrated water flow and tank overflow sensor there is an automated and simple operation of the pump system.
-The pump operates fully automatically.
+The high-efficiency brushless DC motor was developed by ennos.
+The sunlight pump can be directly connected to a solar PV panel from 100 to 400 W (depending on the water requirements) or can be operated from a 12- to 36-V battery.
+One sunlight pump can irrigate up to 5,000 m2, depending on the crop, soil conditions, weather conditions, etc. Due to the inteennos presents the sunlight pump to farmers in Busia, Uganda (December 2016).